This leaflet provides information, not advice.

 The titles cover:

-The Royal College of Psychiatrists' Faculty of the Psychiatry of Learning Disability and the Leicestershire Partnership NHS Trust have produced a new series of very accessible information for people with mental health problems and learning disabilities.
+The Royal College of Psychiatrists' Faculty of the Psychiatry of Intellectual Disability and the Leicestershire Partnership NHS Trust have produced a series of accessible information for people with mental health problems and learning disabilities.
 All these materials have been written and tested with people with learning disabilities and their carers.

 These leaflets can be easily printed off from this page.
 The help and support section at the end of each leaflet can be completed by the person being given this information, to include contact details of their GP, Psychiatrist, Community Nurse or any other professional involved in their care.

 - Using Medication to Manage Behavioural Problems in Adults with Learning Disabilities - Includes leaflet for people